omgwenxx/microbiome/README.md

 but can also lead to out of memory errors during this step.
 - `cutoff`: Per default mothur uses to 80% confidence treshold `cutoff=80` which mirrors the original implementation in the Wang paper and the general approach to using 80% confidene in bootstrap values for phylogenetics f you set `cutoff=0`, classify.seqs will return a full taxonomy for every sequence, regardless of the bootstrap value for that taxonomic assignment.
-- `bdiff`: Per default mothur sets `bdiff=0` allowing 0 mismatches.
-To estimate a bar correction of 1.5, one can set bdiff to 2 (only integers allowed).

 The command for running mothur includes the following flags:
 ```
 python main.py extract-taxonomy <data_dir> <output_dir> --reclassify --rerun
 ```
 `rerun`: will rerun the entire application (otherwise folders that contain the processed files will be skipped).
-`reclassify`: will only rerun the classify.seqs step using existing files (otherwise will be skipped).
+`reclassify`: will only rerun the `classify.seqs` step using existing files (otherwise will be skipped).

 Example use after previous example use command was run:
 ```